brdw/endless/README.md

 http://localhost:5000/users/brad/friends/?gt=adrian
 You are welcome to include combinations in the url.
 If you choose your keys well, you can do all sorts of interesting quick lookup hacks with slices.

+It's important to note when doing slices that the comparison operators are in the text/ascii sense, not numeric sense.
+All urls resolve to string keys in the datastore.